EndPointCorp/end-point-blog/2022/06/getting-started-with-docker-and-kubernetes-on-macos.md

 ![Installing Docker Desktop with Brew](/blog/2022/06/getting-started-with-docker-and-kubernetes-on-macos/image-01.webp)

-Then run it at Finder->Application->Docker.
+Then run it at Finder ➝ Application ➝ Docker.

 ![Docker in the Finder list of Applications](/blog/2022/06/getting-started-with-docker-and-kubernetes-on-macos/image-02.webp)